seancfoley/IPAddress/ipaddress.md

       ├─● 1.2.6.0/24 (1)
       └─● 1.2.7.0/24 (1)
 ```
-Here we try the other partition method `partitionWithSpanningBlocks``:
+Following that code, we try the other partition method `partitionWithSpanningBlocks` on the same subnet, with Java code:
 ```java
 trie = new IPv4AddressTrie();
 Partition.partitionWithSpanningBlocks(subnet).predicateForEach(trie::add);